magento/devdocs/guides/v2.2/cloud/integrations/cloud-integrations.md

 Event | Description
 ----- | :-----------
-`environment.access.add`    | A new user has been granted access to the environment `environment.access.remove` | A user has been removed from the environment `environment.activate`      | A branch has been "activated" with an environment `environment.backup`        | A user triggered a snapshot `environment.branch`        | A new branch has been created using the management console `environment.deactivate`    | A branch has been "deactivated".
-The code is still there but the environment was destroyed `environment.delete`        | A branch has been deleted `environment.initialize`    | The master branch of the project initialized with a first commit `environment.merge`         | An active branch has been merged using the management console or API `environment.push`          | A user pushed code to a branch `environment.restore`       | A user restored a snapshot `environment.route.create`  | A new route has been created using the management console `environment.route.delete`  | A route has been deleted using the management console `environment.route.update`  | A route has been modified using the management console `environment.subscription.update` | The master environment has been resized because the subscription has changed, but here are no content changes
+`environment.access.add`    | A user has been granted access to the environment `environment.access.remove` | A user has been removed from the environment `environment.activate`      | A branch has been "activated" with an environment `environment.backup`        | A user triggered a snapshot `environment.branch`        | A branch has been created using the management console `environment.deactivate`    | A branch has been "deactivated".
+The code is still there but the environment was destroyed `environment.delete`        | A branch has been deleted `environment.initialize`    | The master branch of the project initialized with a first commit `environment.merge`         | An active branch has been merged using the management console or API `environment.push`          | A user pushed code to a branch `environment.restore`       | A user restored a snapshot `environment.route.create`  | A route has been created using the management console `environment.route.delete`  | A route has been deleted using the management console `environment.route.update`  | A route has been modified using the management console `environment.subscription.update` | The master environment has been resized because the subscription has changed, but here are no content changes